 The Committee on Climate Change (CCC) is charged with reporting on how the UK is doing on the road to net zero carbon.
 The picture can look quite good if you plot the decrease in UK carbon emissions and the increase in UK domestic product between 1990 and 2018, but……

-Obviously such a relationship would be great we can just grow our economy out of the problem of carbon emissions however the reality is a bit different, you could even say we haven’t really reduced our carbon emissions.
+Obviously such a relationship would be great we can just grow our economy out of the problem of carbon emissions however the reality is a bit different, you could even say we haven’t yet really reduced our carbon emissions.
 The figure below shows that the biggest decreases in carbon emissions were from electricity generation and from business, both of these reductions were largely from one off actions which can’t be repeated.
 For energy the change from coal to natural gas resulted in the majority of the decrease, with the shift to renewable energy helping too.
 For business shifting our manufacturing to South East Asia removed all emissions from manufacturing in the UK – the CCC reckons that our fair share of international travel and manufacturing of goods used in the UK are equivalent to 40% of annual UK GHGs emissions in 2018.

 Transport, residential and agriculture related emissions have been largely flat.
 While cars are becoming more efficient, the number has increased, SUVs have replaced hatchbacks, delivery trucks have proliferated and the shift to public transport has been limited.
 New houses are still not as energy efficient as they could be and little has been done to improve the energy efficiency of our existing housing.

 In the CCC’s June 2021 Progress Report to parliament it is stated on page 58 that “progress outside the power sector has been limited.
 If annual changes in emissions return to the same per-sector trend as the previous decade, the Sixth Carbon Budget will be missed a huge margin.
 Now is the time to extend progress across all sectors of the economy.”
-The figure below from CCC’s June 2021 Progress Report shows how without an integrated plan and sufficient actions are not happening, meaning that now the UK is not on the path we need to be on to achieve net zero by 2050.
+The figure below from CCC’s June 2021 Progress Report shows how without an integrated plan that sufficient actions are not happening, meaning that now the UK is not on the path we need to be on to achieve net zero by 2050.

 Action is needed in all of these areas, as the targets for each area are already ambitious, for example we can’t continue flying as now and just install more heat pumps, there aren’t enough houses to do this.

 The UK needs an integrated plan that gets the UK to zero carbon as soon as possible, the plan needs to be actionable now and not rely on technologies that are yet to be developed.
-It is important to act now to reduce carbon emissions in the UK and so implementation of the Centre for Alterative Technologies Zero Carbon Britain plan.
+It is important to act now to reduce carbon emissions in the UK and so we favour the implementation of the Centre for Alterative Technologies Zero Carbon Britain plan.
 Hopefully, the Net Zero Strategy will be focused strongly on activities which are possible now, rather than rely on the development of untested technologies.